 Without the use of a smart contract in this scenario, Mike and John would have to pay lots of fees to third-party companies.
 Including the bank, a lawyer and a house broker.

 It’s great, right?
 No more commissions and no more delays to wait for a lawyer and broker to process the agreement!
-This is just one of many examples of how a smart contract can be used.
+This is just one of many examples of smart contract usage.

 Smart contracts are automatically executed once the conditions of the agreement are met.
 This means there is no need for a third party, like a bank, a broker, or a government.

-As mentioned before, we have the blockchain to thank.
+As mentioned before in this "Smart Contracts Explained" guide, we have the blockchain to thank for that.
 Because of blockchain technology, we are able to decentralize smart contracts so that they are fair and trustless.
 By decentralizing, I mean that they are not controlled by one central party (like a bank, broker, or government, etc.).

 The blockchain is a shared database run by many computers (called 'nodes') belonging to many different people.
 Because of this, not one single person or company has control of it.